Hadyn/cicada/2014/README.md

 - Section 4 body contains a 7 on [page 10](ky2khlqdf7qdznac.onion/10.jpg).
 It is followed by a single rune.

+### Contractions

+Below is a list of possible contractions and their location.

+- Section 2, page 4, line 7, 4 runes.
+- Section 10, page 35, line 3, 3 runes.
+- Section 12, page 41, line 9, 4 runes.

 ### Punctuation

 | Purpose     | Count | Arrangement |